 How to make this recipe:

-Turn down the heat and let the ingredients simmer for about 5 minutes, stirring frequently to break apart the raspberries.
+Now turn down the heat and let the ingredients simmer for about 5 minutes, stirring frequently to break apart the raspberries.

-Transfer the ingredients to a bowl and stir in the chia seeds.
+Then stir in the chia seeds.

 Tips and variations: